 The relationship between financial and environmental performance is of interest to growers and the viticulture industry, who need to adapt to and mitigate against climate change and natural capital shocks.
 The finance sector (agribusiness lenders and insurers) also need to report their climate risk exposure and other measures of the sustainability of their portfolios.
 To support high quality decision-making, both growers and financial institutions need robust, quantitative datasets and models that are applicable across the sector.

 This scholarship is part of the Food Agility Industry Postgraduate Program.

 The student will mostly be physically based at AWRI in Urrbrae, a suburb of Adelaide in South Australia, with travel to QUT as required and to spend a minimum time of three months at QUT during the course of candidature.
-At QUT, the student will be part of the Centre for Data Science and Food Agility’s Constellation for Advanced AI in Agriculture.
+At QUT, the student will be part of the Centre for Data Science.